 GWA financial aid awards provide needs-based, tuition reduction grants for qualified students.
 Admission to GWA is not dependent upon a family’s ability pay tuition and we encourage interested parents to apply.
 The Financial Aid Committee reviews the financial aid applications and determines the amount to be awarded to each student.

 There’s no specific income that automatically qualifies a family to receive need-based financial aid at GWA, as income is only one factor considered during the financial aid process.
 Other factors include (but are not limited to) family size, number of children and family assets.

 Types of Financial Aid, Scholarships, Intra-ships, and Payment Plans

-George Walton Academy offers financial aid to qualifying families through two programs:
+George Walton Academy offers financial aid to qualifying families through several programs:

 Available to students who are new to GWA and were previously enrolled in a Georgia public school, the Georgia GOAL Scholarship Program provides tuition scholarship awards on the basis of financial need.
 When applying to a participating school for receipt of a GOAL scholarship, families must provide proof of eligibility.
 For more information visit the eligibility page on the Georgia GOAL website.